 Dr. Riskalla is passionate about teaching UBC residents and international medical graduate Residents.
 Dr. Riskalla enjoys spending time with his wife and 2 adorable daughters.
 He also likes to hike, ride his bicycle, play squash and walk.

-Dr Riskalla is currently accepting new patients.
+Dr Frey Riskalla is no longer accepting new patients.

 Dr. Bernice Brits